mlcommons/tiny_results_v0.7/README.md

 # MLPerf™ Tiny v0.7

 ## Submit Results
-Before Submitting your code and results to this GitHub page, you must email your results to the Chairs (please include both csaba@mlcommons.org and jeremy@mlcommons.org).
+Before Submitting your code and results to this GitHub page, you must email your results to the Chairs (please include *both* csaba@mlcommons.org and jeremy@mlcommons.org).

 At 1 pm PT on Feb 25th, you must:
 * Make a copy of the [results template](https://docs.google.com/spreadsheets/d/1M5oa12XjlobhcvuXaDmT42tVv6yY9O3OVSJ3sSDYKZ0/edit?usp=sharing)
 * Remove the example results
 * Enter **all** of your results
-* Email your copy of the results table to the chairs (cbanbury@g.harvard.edu and vj@eecs.harvard.edu)
+* Email your copy of the results table to the chairs (csaba@mlcommons.org and jeremy@mlcommons.org)

 ## GitHub Submission HOWTO
 At 1:30 pm PT on Feb 25th, you must submit a pull request with all of the required components.